AdobeDocs/commerce-admin.en/help/content-design/aem-assets.md

   - **Dynamic Updates**–Keep product images current with the latest changes in the asset management system.
 These automated updates ensure that commerce storefronts always have the most up-to-date product information.
   - **Efficient Catalog Management**–Simplifies the maintenance of the product catalog by automating asset cleanup and refresh.

+## What changes when you enable the integration

+## Integrate Commerce and Experience Manager Assets

+[!BEGINSHADEBOX]

 **Prerequisites**

-- Adobe Commerce must be configured with the [Commerce Admin integration with Adobe ID](/help/getting-started/adobe-ims-config.md), with an assigned Organization ID.
+- Adobe Commerce must be configured with the [Commerce Admin integration with Adobe ID](/help/getting-started/adobe-ims-config.md) with an assigned Organization ID.
+- Experience Manager Assets must be assigned as a product to the same organization ID.
-- The user configuring the integration must be Adobe Commerce and Experience Manager Assets or Assets Essentials must be assigned as a product to the user configuring the integration.
+- The user configuring the integration must have an account in the same organization  with Administrative rights to access Adobe Commerce and Experience Manager Assets.

-## Getting started

-To use the Experience Manager integration for Commerce, you have to onboard the service which requires completing the following steps:
+[!ENDSHADEBOX]

+Enabling the Commerce integration with Experience Manager Assets is a three step process:

 1. [Configure your Experience Manager Assets project to manage Commerce assets](aem-assets-configure-aem.md).